jezcope/erambler/content/articles/2014/02/gtd-emacs-org-mode.md

 ### One system for everything

 Emacs has been ported to pretty much every operating system under the sun, so I know I can use it on my Linux desktop at work, my iMac at home plus whatever I end up with in the future.
-Because the files are all plain text, they're trivial to keep syncronised between multiple machines.
+Because the files are all plain text, they're trivial to keep synchronised between multiple machines.

 There are also [apps for iOS and Android](http://orgmode.org/manual/MobileOrg.html), and while they're not perfect, they're good enough for when I want to take my todo list on the road.